 Compensation is paid if the family cannot manage the household themselves.
 Outside help is covered only if the injured person does not have a family, or the children are too young to participate in housekeeping tasks.
 Compensation may be paid when, for example, a single parent is hospitalised due to an accidental injury and requires outside assistance.
 Another possible situation is when a person living alone cannot clean the house due to an injury.

 Compensation for housekeeping costs may be paid for up to one year after the claim event.
 Only necessary and reasonable costs are covered.
 This means tasks such as basic cleaning, where the amount of compensation is determined in accordance with the rate specified by local authorities.

 An injured person who needs personal assistance due to injury or illness, e.g. help with washing and mobility, is entitled to a care allowance.

 Compensation must be claimed from the insurance company within one year after the costs have been incurred.
 The claim application must include proof of the incurred costs.

 Certain types of property damage caused by the incident

 The insurance covers the following property damaged in an occupational accident:

 - artificial limbs, joints or organs.

-Compensation is paid if the object has broken during the compensable claim event, i.e. the incident must have caused the injury or illness.
+Compensation is paid if the property was damaged during a covered claim event: in other words, in the incident that caused the injury or illness.

-In addition, the injured person is compensated for torn clothes and the repair of rings broken during medical treatment.
-Compensation is paid if the matter has been mentioned in the medical report.
+The insurance also covers clothing and rings damaged in the course of providing medical care.
+Compensation is paid if the damage has been mentioned in the medical report.